Celebrate the Nun: Biography

 The band released its first album Meanwhile in 1989.
 Their debut single "Ordinary Town" became a minor hit.
 However, their second single "Will You Be There" reached number five on the Billboard Dance Play chart on 23 June 1990.
 Their third single "She's a Secretary" peaked at number twelve on 8 December on the same chart.
 Slin Tompson left the band in 1990 to start a solo project.
 In 1991, the band released its second album Continuous, but this was less successful due to a decline in the popularity of synthpop.
 Because of this, the group disbanded in 1992.
 Soon afterwards, H.P.
 Baxxter and Rick J. Jordan teamed up with Baxxter's cousin Ferris Bueller to form Scooter.
-They had asked Britt to join the band as female vocalist, but she declined due to wanting to take a break from music.
-This would fall to Rick's wife Nikki instead.
+They had asked Britt to join the band as female vocalist, but she declined due to wanting to take a break from music; this position would fall to Rick's wife Nikki instead.
 Scooter had originally been envisioned as a short-term project but when their second single "Hyper Hyper" became a hit, it was decided that they would be a full-time band.